ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 ## Reintegrating accession matching data into master data (malacology)

 Data from the process above was reintegrated into the master malacology data by pulling in relevant spreadsheet columns (*ACCN-Sam*, *ACCN confirmed?*, *Flags - unable to confirm*, and *Remarks*) based on the unique ID of each row.
-The new data was reviewed a final time before it overwrote data in the master spreadsheet, with provenance and project technician notes standardized and recorded in the accession remarks.
+The new data was reviewed a final time before it overwrote data in the master, with data provenance and project technician notes standardized and recorded in the accession remarks.

-The standardized project technician notes include:
+The standardized data provenance categories are:

 - "Accession number listed in inventory spreadsheet prior to 2017 Arctos migration" (n=8974)
 - "Accession number matched to specimen during 2017 Arctos migration process" (n=2095)